bothermeQAQ/dsc80-final-project/README.md

 In the notebook, I first restrict attention to **team-level** rows, where each row represents a single team in a single professional game (`position == "team"`).
-This gives about 13,000 team–game observations across all professional leagues in 2018.
+This gives roughly 13,000 team–game observations across all professional leagues in 2018.

 I create a new column